dejiandrew/nba-award-predictor/README.md

 ## Data Pipeline

+### Infrastructure
+The data pipeline runs automatically every morning via a **cron job on a DigitalOcean droplet**, ensuring we have up-to-date NBA data daily.
+This production infrastructure guarantees:
+- Fresh data from Kaggle and NBA API sources
+- Automated processing and validation
+- Reliable uploads to Google Cloud Storage
+- Zero manual intervention required

 ### Automated ETL Process
 Our data pipeline is orchestrated through `run_nba_pipeline.sh`, which executes the following scripts in sequence: